 - Cervical Vertigo – This refers to vertigo related to a neck injury.
 The injury may result in misalignments, fractures, or other damage can that lead to vertigo.

-- Tullio’s Phenomenon – This refers to vertigo that is caused by a loud noise.
-In some cases, this can be traced back to a perilymph fistula, which would actually make vertigo peripheral rather than central.
+- Tullio’s Phenomenon – This refers to vertigo that due to loud noise.
+In some cases, doctors trace it back to a perilymph fistula, which would actually make vertigo peripheral rather than central.
 You may have a fistula if you hear a high-pitched sound in your ear when blowing your nose.

-- Factitious Vertigo – This refers to vertigo that is caused by conditions like, anxiety or depression.
+- Factitious Vertigo – This refers to vertigo that is due to conditions like, anxiety or depression.

 - Migraines – About 40% of migraine patients present with vertigo as a symptom of this neurological condition.